Who We Are

 Meggan Gill

-Meggan (she/her/hers) serves as Director of Education and Organizational Culture at Sunbridge Institute, where she designs curriculum for, and teaches in, Waldorf teacher education programs.
-She is also a Waldorf Early Childhood Educator, mother, yogi, and lover of the outdoors.
+Meggan (she/her) serves as Director of Education and Organizational Culture at Sunbridge Institute, where she designs curriculum for, and teaches in, Waldorf teacher education programs.
+She is also a Waldorf Early Childhood Educator, mother, yogi, lover of the outdoors, and a co-founder of Alma Partners.

 She strives to combine the pedagogical and philosophical tenets of Rudolf Steiner, while meeting the children of today in a responsible and responsive manner.
 Meggan moved to New York specifically with this task in mind, finding it most pertinent and important in the urban environment, where pressures of all types are acutely felt.
 Considerations of race, social/economic status, academia, privilege, and safety are daily and ongoing in many Waldorf schools and are awakening in the Waldorf movement at large.
 Meggan is engaged in these conversations as a board member, speaker, and teacher mentor and evaluator.